Burkina Faso President Kabore Secures Re-election, Preliminary Results Show

 OUAGADOUGOU: Burkina Faso President Roch Kabore has won re-election by a comfortable margin, preliminary results showed on Thursday, after an election marred by insecurity that prevented swathes of the West African country from voting.

-Some analysts had expected a closer contest on Sunday between Kabore, who was elected in 2015, and his main rivals, who argued he had failed to contain Islamist and ethnic violence that forced 1 million people to flee their homes during his first term.
+Some analysts had expected a closer contest on Sunday because of the president’s failure to contain a jihadist insurgency that has killed more than 2,000 people this year alone and forced a million people to flee.

-The results read out by the election commission showed Kabore won 57.87% of the vote.
-He needed over 50% to avoid a second round.
+However, poor turnout may have helped Kabore, as thousands of people in zones most affected by violence did not have access to polling stations.
+Just under 3 million people cast their ballot, about half the number of registered voters, official figures showed.

+“I would like to take this opportunity to salute all those who have participated in this presidential election,” Kabore said in a speech at his party’s headquarters.
+“We are all Burkinabes aspiring to build together a better society for all the people.”

-Kabore’s opponents have raised concerns about the validity of the vote count.
-But the electoral commission has dismissed those and an international observer mission gave the election a mostly clean bill of health.
+Kabore’s opponents have accused the Kabore camp of “massive fraud”, but the electoral commission has dismissed those claims and an international observer mission gave the election a mostly clean bill of health.

+In a statement after the result, opposition members said that they reserved the right to pursue legal action, without providing details.

+Kabore campaigned on achievements such as free healthcare for children under five and road building.
+But his successes were overshadowed by a series of large-scale attacks on civilians and the army.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editor